Rhys Hoskins: Minor league career

 After his time in Australia, Hoskins began 2016 with the Double-A Reading Fightin Phils of the Eastern League.
 He and teammate Dylan Cozens made an immediate impression in Reading; by mid-June, they had combined for 36 home runs, the second-highest total by a pair of teammates in all of professional baseball - only Mark Trumbo and Manny Machado of the Baltimore Orioles ranked higher.
 By August, they were the first Reading teammates to hit 30 or more home runs in a single season, and Hoskins' and Cozens' performance at the plate generated a newfound enthusiasm among Reading baseball fans, who turned out to games to watch the two hit.
-Hoskins batted .281 in 2016, with 38 home runs, 116 RBIs, and 95 runs in 589 plate appearances.
+Hoskins batted .281 in 2016, with 38 home runs, 116 RBI, and 95 runs in 589 plate appearances.
 After the season, he was named the Eastern League Rookie of the Year, and received the Paul Owens Award alongside Cozens as the top players in the Phillies farm system.